teweldemat/funcscript-1/js-port/examples/node/README.md

 node index.js
 ```

-If you already have the `walya` package installed globally or in a parent workspace you can skip the local `npm install` and use `npx walya-node-example` after linking.
+If you already have the `funscscript` package installed globally or in a parent workspace you can skip the local `npm install` and use `npx funscscript-node-example` after linking.

 Type expressions and press Enter to see the type and value.